puppetlabs/puppetlabs-inifile/README.markdown

 ##### `section`

 Designates a section of the specified INI file containing the setting to manage.
 You can manage a global setting by putting it at the beginning of the file, before any named sections, and entering "".
-Defaults to "".

 Valid options: a string.

+Defaults value: "".

 ##### `setting`